Eranziel/foundryvtt-lancer/docs/macro_guide.md

 ### 6. Shutdown foundry

 Re-lock the compendium and shut down foundry.
-This is important, since the foundry database engine locks the files when in use, potentially causing errors.
+This is important, since the foundry database engine locks the files when in use, which will prevent the next step from working.

 ### 7. Extract the compendium